-Intervening to Calm People down and Put an End to the fitnah (Discord) Between those Who are Making mistakes
+24 - Intervening to calm people down and put a stop to the fitnah (discord) between those who are making mistakes.
 The Prophet (peace and blessings of Allaah be upon him) did this on a number of occasions when fighting was about to break out among the Muslims, so he intervened, as was reported in the incident of the slander (al-ifk) against 'Aa'ishah (may Allaah be pleased with her).
 She said: